Our beginner’s guide on how to choose a backpack will help you make the best choice for your backpacking needs, ensuring comfort and reliability

 Types of backpack

-Trekking backpack: My go-to backpack is a Gregory Stout 45 litre.
-It’s light, spacious, durable and suits most camping and trekking trips including shorter wild camping and winter mountaineering trips.
+Trekking backpack: My go-to backpack is an Osprey Exos 38 backpack which weighs in at just a touch over one kilogram.
+It’s super light, spacious, durable and suits most camping and trekking trips including shorter wild camping and winter mountaineering trips.

-It has enough space for a sleeping bag and lightweight camping gear and as it’s only 45 litres it also encourages me to keep the weight down.
+It has enough space for a sleeping bag and lightweight camping gear and as it’s only 38 litres it also encourages me to keep the weight down.
+Another great option is the Levity 45 which is just 800g even though it holds more!

 Daypacks: Personally, I tend not to use a daypack as I usually have camera gear with me and prefer to use my trekking pack as I need a bit more space.
-Kia has a Gregory Maya 22 litre daypack that is cool and comfortable with enough space to fit the essentials.
+Kia has an Osprey Tempest Pro 18 daypack that is cool and comfortable with enough space to fit the essentials.

 It has some nice touches such as attachments for sunglasses, safety lights and trekking poles as well as side pockets for water bottles, quick-access hip pockets and a stash pocket big enough to fit a cycling helmet.